Skip to content

 var_names_and_descriptions[node1.target.id] = ""

-# check if last entry of ast.body is declaring a var. if it is then this var has no description and will be missing
+# check if last entry of ast.body is declaring a var. if it is then this

-# from var_names_and_descriptions. need to add to var_names_and_descriptions dict
+# need to add to var_names_and_descriptions dict

 if (

-isinstance(lastvar, ast.AnnAssign)
+isinstance(last_var, ast.AnnAssign)

-and lastvar not in var_names_and_descriptions
+and last_var not in var_names_and_descriptions

 ):

-var_names_and_descriptions[lastvar.target.id] = ""
+var_names_and_descriptions[last_var.target.id] = ""

 dict_module_entry[module_name] = variable_names